KARD's BM announces 2024 'After the After Party' tour

 Korean-American musician BM of K-pop group KARD has announced his upcoming 2024 ‘After the After Party’ tour.

-Today (March 19), KARD’s BM and tour organiser Konnect’d Entertainment revealed that the K-pop idol is set to go on his first solo tour of the US, titled ‘After the After Party’.
+Today (March 20), KARD’s BM and tour organiser Konnect’d Entertainment revealed that the K-pop idol is set to go on his first solo tour of the US, titled ‘After the After Party’.
+It’ll feature six shows across May 2024, featuring concerts in Los Angeles, Chicago, Atlanta and more.

-According to the announcement the rapper will embark on his tour this May.
-Information about the tour, including cities, dates, venues, ticketing and more is expected in the coming weeks.
-Keep tabs on this page for the latest.
+Tickets to BM’s 2024 ‘After the After Party’ tour are set to go on sale March 27, with more information set to be released via the official Konnect’d Entertainment website.
+In addition, BM has also teased that he will be “releasing an EP soon” and he’s taking his new music “on this tour”.

 The dates on BM’s 2024 ‘After the After Party’ tour are: